 If you owe only water and sewer charges and not any property-related charges or taxes, you should visit a DEP Borough Office or call DEP to make a payment.

-You can learn how to pay water and sewer bills on the Water and Sewer Bill Payment page.
+You can learn how to pay water and sewer bills and how to schedule an appointment at a DEP Borough Office on the Water and Sewer Bill Payment page.

 Property Taxes and Related Charges

-You can pay property taxes and related charges online, by mail, or in person.
-If you decide to pay after May 4, 2020, DOF recommends that you pay online or in person to ensure the payment is posted by the May 14, 2020 deadline.
+You can pay property taxes and related charges online, by phone, by mail, or in person.
+If you decide to pay after August 21, 2020, DOF recommends that you pay online or by phone to ensure the payment is posted by the September 24, 2020 deadline.

 Visit the Property Tax Payment page to learn how to pay online.